jbean1597/PersonalPortfolio/DataAnalytics/Happiness_Analysis/README.md

 ## Final Analyses
+#### Important Notes
+* GDP/capita is one of the most consistently, strongly correlated variables so it will be included in almost every analysis
+ * Bubble analyses will be used for their ease-of-representation of this variable

 Within the two defined areas there are certain areas that are more interesting to verify, such as quality and safety of the food supply and the healthy life expectancy of a given country.
 Below is a bubble chart of just that correlation with GDP/capita as the size of the bubbles.
 Supporting the hypothesis, there is a clear positive trend between GDP/capita, healthy life expectancy, and quality and safety of the food supply; As one variable increases, the others are likely to do so as well.
 Another aspect to notice is the decrease in variance the more affluent and higher quality of life a country is.
 This is due to the obvious fact that the amount of hardships is minimized in developed countries and conversely, in developing countries there are a varyng ranges of hardships that affect countries up to a certain GDP/capita and Quality and Safety score.
 ![](https://github.com/jbean1597/PersonalPortfolio/blob/main/DataAnalytics/Happiness_Analysis/images/QS_HLE_GDP_bubble_2019.png)